top of page

 A SMART goal or objective is SPECIFIC.
 Be sure to use clear language rather than writing something broad like, “improve social skills”.
 It sometimes helps to break the behavior down into parts as well.
 For example, if you want to see fewer tantrums, pinpoint and describe the specific components that make up that child’s tantrum behavior.

 Being more specific with your IEP or treatment goals makes it easier to determine what you will be measuring for the objectives as well.
 The given conditions and levels of support (such as with visuals, with verbal prompts, independently, etc.) are also areas that can lend more specificity to your goals and objectives.
-You can also be specific by describing a certain setting you want the behavior to occur in, such as:
+You can also be specific by describing a certain setting you want the behavior to occur in.

-SMART Counseling IEP Objective Example 1:
+SMART Counseling IEP Objective Example:

 To increase self-awareness and emotional identification, Stanley will be able to state how he feels, independently, in a small structured group setting in 3 out of 5 opportunities as evidenced by data log.

-Given Condition and Level of Support
+Given Condition and Level of Support When Writing IEP Goals

 It is important to include the given conditions or level of support within your objectives to make them more specific.
 Sometimes the child would not be able to meet the objective unless these conditions were in place, so including them makes it more realistic as well (see below).